 IPv4 addresses were intended to be globally unique, current usage notwithstanding.
-IPv6 addresses were architected to have different scopes and hence uniqueness [21].
+IPv6 addresses were architected to have different scopes and hence uniqueness [19].
 In particular, IPv6 "link-local" and "site-local" addresses are not guaranteed to be unique on any particular node.
 In such cases, the duplicate addresses must be configured on different interfaces.
-So the combination of an IPv6 address and an interface number is unique.
-The interface number may therefore be used as a scope identifier.
+So the combination of an IPv6 address and a zone index is unique [21].

-The InetAddressIPv6 textual convention has been defined to represent global and non-global IPv6 addresses.
-MIB designers who use InetAddressType/InetAddress pairs therefore do not need define additional objects in order to support link-local or site-local addresses.
+The InetAddressIPv6 textual convention has been defined to represent global IPv6 addresses and non-global IPv6 addresses in cases where no zone index is needed (e.g., on end hosts with a single interface).
+The InetAddressIPv6z textual convention has been defined to represent non-global IPv6 addresses in cases where a zone index is needed (e.g., a router connecting multiple zones).
+MIB designers who use InetAddressType/InetAddress pairs therefore do not need to define additional objects in order to support non-global addresses on nodes that connect multiple zones.